Dr. Jeremy Straub, Director

-Kendall E. Nygard is a full professor and a serves as Department Chair of the Computer Science Department at the North Dakota State University (NDSU).
+Kendall E. Nygard is an emeritus professor.
+He was previously a full professor and served as Department Chair of the Computer Science Department at the North Dakota State University (NDSU).
 He has served in Washington D. C. as a Jefferson Science Fellow at the U. S. Department of State and Senior Science Advisor at USAID.
 He is currently a U. S. Department of State Virtual Fellow.
 Dr. Nygard is also a fellow of the International Academy, Research, and Industry Association.
 He is a recipient of the 2016 Chamber of Commerce NDSU Distinguished Faculty Service Award.
 Dr. Nygard earned his PhD degree at Virginia Polytechnic Institute.
 He has advised 23 PhD students and more than 150 Master of Science students.
 In research, he been awarded more than 50 grants and contracts and is widely published.
 He was the founding director of the Institute for Cybersecurity Education and Research at NDSU and leads the North Dakota University System task force on cybersecurity.
 Application areas in which he has conducted research include cyber security, smart grid, sensor networks, unmanned air systems routing and scheduling, wireless ad hoc networks, encryption, and social media.
 His primary methodologies are big data analytics, optimization models, artificial intelligence, and simulation.

 Dr. Simone Ludwig